Israel-Hamas war latest: Oct. 7 mastermind thanks Hezbollah leader for his help attacking Israel

 Gaza’s Health Ministry says more than 41,000 Palestinians have been killed in the territory since the Israel-Hamas war began.
 It does not differentiate between fighters and civilians in its count.

-The war has caused vast destruction and displaced about 90% of Gaza’s population of 2.3 million, often multiple times, and the United Nations reported the Palestinian economy is in a free fall.
+The war has caused vast destruction and displaced about 90% of Gaza’s population of 2.3 million, and the United Nations reported the Palestinian economy is in a free fall.
 The report from the U.N.
 Trade and Development also warned of “rapid and alarming economic decline” in the West Bank, citing expanded Israeli settlements, land confiscations, demolition of Palestinian buildings and violence by settlers as dampening economic prospects.

 Here’s the latest: